Teksta versija

 1) to enter into grant agreements and procurement contracts with the European Commission;

-2) to compensate State institution the costs related to preparation of data from administrative data sources and preparation of other data in accordance with the data structure determined by the Bureau;
+2) to compensate a State authority the costs related to the preparation of data from administrative data sources and preparation of other data in accordance with the data structure determined by the Bureau;

 3) to exercise other rights granted by this Law.